European Energy Exchange

 Expirations

-EEX only provides date-granularity expiration data in MaturityDate
+EEX only provides date-granularity expiration data in MaturityDate field from the reference data.

-field in the definition schema will always be at UTC midnight, even when the instrument expires during or after the trading day.
+As a result, the expiration field in the definition schema will always be at UTC midnight, even when the instrument expires during or after the trading day.

-field in the reference data, which corresponds to the instrument expiration month, and may be in a different month than the MaturityDate
+EEX also provides the MaturityMonthYear field in the reference data, which corresponds to the instrument expiration month, and may be in a different month than the MaturityDate field.

-field is mapped to the fields maturity_year
+The MaturityMonthYear field is mapped to the fields maturity_year and maturity_month in the definition schema (maturity_day is not populated).

 Statistics normalization